Trappy-Scopes/trappyscopes/README.md

 + CANCELLED: Device declaration before the fluff.header() should dump formatted yaml instead of a python dict.
 + DONE:  Add Living Physics, IGC to the fluff.header().
 9. Interpretor ascelation from `python3` to `python`.
-10. Fix abcs import issues.
++ DONE: Fix abcs import issues.
 11. Camera Abstract class add `is_open()` method. `configure()` change of kwargs.
 + DONE: Check if `Experiment` class changes current wd of the python kernal.
-13.